<Back to Conditions main index

 These nerves lie adjacent to each other as they pass through a bony canal, from the inner ear to the brainstem.
 This bony canal is called the internal auditory canal (IAC) and it varies in length.
 The tumour can extend into the auditory canal and compress the nerves found within.

 Acoustic neuromas usually grow very slowly over a period of many years in the internal auditory canal of the ear.
 They typically remain within their capsule or lining and displace the surrounding nerves and brain tissue very slowly pressing on the nerves causing signs and symptoms described below.

 SIGNS AND SYMPTOMS

-- Blood tests – There are no specific blood tests to diagnose brain tumours.
-There may be positive tumour markers in the presence of a metastatic brain tumour.
-A routine FBE, electrolytes and clotting profile will be taken prior to neurosurgical intervention.
+- Blood tests – there are no specific blood tests to diagnose an acoustic neuroma.
+Routine FBE, electrolytes and clotting profiles will be performed prior to operative removal of an acoustic neuroma

 - Radiological imaging